wjabbour/guardian-web-client/README.md

 Update "Allowed HTTP methods" to `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE`.
 Click "Do not enable security protections" under "Web Application Firewall".
 For "Price class" select `Use only North America and Europe`.
 For "Alternate domain name (CNAME) - optional" input your domain name.
 For "Custom SSL certificate - optional" choose the certificate that was just issued.
 For "Default root object - optional" put `index.html`.
 Take note of this distribution ID (which looks something like `E1YPW3JQQ2QQ81`).

+Once the distribution has been created, navigate to that distribution in the AWS console.
+Under `Error pages`, click the `Create custom error response` button on the right.
+For `HTTP error code`, select 403.
+For `Customize error response` select `Yes`.
+For `Response page path` put `/`.
+For `HTTP Response code` select `200`.

 Now that we have created all of the necessary AWS resources, we need to make some changes to the code.

 ### Hook up Cloudfront to Route 53